universalux/uux-angular/projects/ng-link-button/README.md

 As it was mencioned below, you can set navigation route in two ways `href` (ideally for external links) or `routerLink` (for page routes).

 ### Router Link Mode

+> IMPORTANT: When using routerLink mode, the button itself will manage RouterLink dependencies.
+You must ensure that you do not import RouterLink into the component that uses ng-link-button.
+Doing so won't break functionality, but it may cause unexpected effects.

 Here’s an example showing all available properties in routerLink mode.